-I write web and marketing copy, film and TV scripts, articles, blog posts, a podcast, and high quality text message grocery lists.
+I write web and marketing copy, film and TV scripts, articles, blog posts, and a podcast.

 I also coach other writers.
-Lots of people want to write, but feel blocked, or jaded, or don’t know where to start and end up drinking too much coffee and rearranging their kitchen cabinets instead.
+Lots of people want to write, but feel blocked, or jaded, or don’t know where to start and end up drinking too much coffee and rearranging their kitchen cabinets.
 I love working with these people.

 But writing isn’t everybody’s jam.
 I get that.
-I don’t want to learn how to cut my own hair or, really, cook my own food.
-Perhaps you’re looking for someone to capture your brand message, and get your products or services to stand out from their (obviously lesser) competitors.
-I’ll love working with you, too.
+If you’re looking for someone to capture your brand message, make your web copy sparkle and get your products or services to stand out from your (obviously lesser) competitors, I’ll love working with you, too.

 “Maybe these things take a while to develop.
 Maybe people change.
 Maybe vulnerability grows.”
 So I waited, even though I knew – or at least, the loud lady living in the corner of my brain knew – that people don’t change on a dime like that, unless they are characters in Hollywood movies.